Skip to Content

 Embodied Voices: Feminist Ethnography with Imprisoned, Indigenous, and Adolescent Women in Panama

-This video is a talk by Dr. Eugenia Rodríguez-Blanco, Visiting Scholar in the Department of Anthropology and experienced ethnographer working for the Centro Internacional de Estudios Políticos y Sociales de Panamá, who will present Embodied Voices: Feminist Ethnography with Imprisoned, Indigenous, and Adolescent Women in Panama.
-The talk is aimed at students interested in ethnographic work and/or the application of feminist epistemologies and methodologies.
+This video is a talk by Dr. Eugenia Rodríguez-Blanco, Visiting Scholar in the Department of Anthropology (2024-2025) and DU Ethnography Lab's Affiliated Faculty.
+She is an experienced ethnographer working for the Centro Internacional de Estudios Políticos y Sociales de Panamá, who presented Embodied Voices: Feminist Ethnography with Imprisoned, Indigenous, and Adolescent Women in Panama at DU on May 21st, 2025.
+The talk was aimed at students interested in ethnographic work and/or the application of feminist epistemologies and methodologies.

 Click to open in DU Media Space